 Dear Parents / Guardians and Community Members,

 Undoubtedly, being a school board trustee is a big responsibility.
-I am fully aware of this, and I believe I can make a positive and real difference to Bay Ward students, families and communities.
+I am fully aware of this, and I believe I can make a positive and real difference to the lives of Bay Ward students, and to their families and communities.

 There are so many problems to be fixed in our local schools and in programs across the District.
 I have witnessed this reality firsthand for over ten years – as the parent of two boys attending OCDSB schools, and as a member of several OCDSB committees, particularly the Special Education Advisory Committee (SEAC).